pyinstaller/pyinstaller/doc/source/Manual.rst

 A user runs your app by
 opening the folder and launching the ``myscript`` executable inside it.

-Using one-folder mode, it is easier to debug any problems in building the app.
+It is easy to debug problems that occur when building the app when you use one-folder mode.
 You can see exactly what files |PyInstaller| collected into the folder.

-Another advantage of a one-folder bundle is that when you change your code, as long as it imports `exactly the same set of support files`, you could send out only the updated ``myscript`` executable.
+Another advantage of a one-folder bundle is that when you change your code, as long as it imports `exactly the same set of dependencies`, you could send out only the updated ``myscript`` executable.
 That is typically much smaller than the entire folder.